luvcola/DemoKin_DDD/README.md

 ## 5.1.
 Arguments for time-varing model

--   **N** numeric.
-A matrix of population with rows as ages and columns as years.
-Coincident with `U`.
 -   **pi** numeric.
 A matrix with distribution of childbearing with rows as ages and columns as years.
 Coincident with `U`.
 -   **output_period** integer.
 Year for which to return kinship